Microchip-MPLAB-Harmony/aerospace/apps/icm_with_ecc_error_injection/readme.md

+﻿---
+parent: Examples applications
+title: ICM with ECC error injection Example
+nav_order: 5
+---

-﻿# ICM with ECC error injection Example
+# ICM with ECC error injection Example

 This example shows how configure the ICM and the different ECC controllers to handler and correct if possible ECC errors.
 This example use the ECC test mode to inject ECC errors in the memories monitored by the ICM.

 ## Building The Application
 The parent folder for all the MPLAB X IDE projects for this application is given below:

 **Application Path** : aerospace\apps\icm_with_ecc_error_injection\firmware